mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Notifications can happen either through custom REST API exposed by realtime server (works OK for small deployments), through [Redis](http://redis.io/) PUBLISH/SUBSCRIBE functionality (there's high chance your project already uses Redis for something), with help of [ZeroMQ](http://www.zeromq.org/), using AMQP message bus (like [RabbitMQ](http://www.rabbitmq.com/)) and so on.

+We'll investigate simple push broker architecture later in this post.

 Structuring your code
 ---------------------

-I'll use Flask as an example, but same can be applied to any other framework (Django, Pyramid, etc).
+I'll use [Flask](http://flask.pocoo.org/) as an example, but same can be applied to any other framework (Django, Pyramid, etc).

 I prefer having one repository for both Flask application and realtime portion on top of Tornado.
 In this case, some of the code can be reused between both projects.